 Nicholas Randers, who wrote Prey Serpents Prey (1988), also wrote a novelisation of Halloween IV the same year, as Nicholas Grabowsky.

 Kit Reed wrote Blood Fever (date unknown) using the name Shelley Hyde.

 Ross Richards was the name behind Peter Saxon for the Guardians novel Through the Dark Curtain (1967).

-The massively prolific writer of 'nature's revenge' stories, Guy N Smith also wrote a horror thriller called The Hangman under the name Gavin Newman.
-Under this pseudonym he also wrote a historical mystery, An Unholy Way to Die.
+The massively prolific writer of 'nature's revenge' stories, Guy N. Smith also wrote a horror thriller called The Hangman under the name Gavin Newman, which he also used on other non-horror material.
 This is confirmed at Smithland.